tanbro/redis_func_cache/README.md

 We already known that the library implements cache algorithms based on a pair of [Redis][] data structures, the two **MUST** be in a same [Redis][] node, or it will not work correctly.

-While a [Redis][] cluster will distribute keys to different nodes based on the hash value of the key's name.
+While a [Redis][] cluster will distribute keys to different nodes based on the hash value.

-To ensure that two keys are placed in the same node, several cluster policies are provided.
+To ensure that two keys are placed in a same node, several cluster policies are provided.
 These policies use the `{...}` pattern in key names to achieve this.

 For example, here we use a [`TLruClusterPolicy`][] to implement a cluster-aware _LRU_ cache: